GetLightBite/StriveSDK_iOS/README.md

 ## Get an SDK Key

-You'll need one of these, get one here: [http://www.strivesdk.com](http://www.strivesdk.com).
+You'll need one of these, get one here by selecting a plan: [http://www.strivesdk.com](http://www.strivesdk.com).

 :rotating_light: :rotating_light: We'll only be offering *free SDK keys* for the next 24 hours :rotating_light: :rotating_light: